 Terra Thompson, 2014:Ensemble Kalman Filter Methods for Convective-Scale Radar Data Assimilation and Multi-Scale Data Assimilation of the 13 June 2010 Tornadic Supercell Environment.
 Ph.D.
 Dissertation.
 School of Meteorology, University of Oklahoma

-Research Scientist, Postdocs and Students
+Research Scientists, Postdocs and Students that worked with me

 Research Scientist and Postdocs